AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ## Default Tooltip

 By default, the tooltip is being shown when a point on a chart is hovered.
-To disable them from showing at all set "false" to the {api:anychart.core.ui.SeriesTooltip#enabled}enabled(){api} method.
+To disable them from showing at all set "false" to the {api:anychart.core.ui.Tooltip#enabled}enabled(){api} method.

 ```
 // disable tooltip for the first series